Lab philosophy

 In terms of well being, Ceci attended the Supporting your trainees and the Mental Health and Well-Being in Biomedical Researchers workshop from the NIH Office of Intramural Training and Education.
 Ceci is the founding chair of the Wellness committee in the Pharmacology Department and a member of the Basic Sciences Wellness committee.
 Through this service, she has been involved in offering seminars, activities and workshops to promote work-life balance and prevent burnout.

 In terms of equity and inclusion, Ceci has completed the Equity Certificate and Annual Bias training for Recruitment Committees from the Office of Diversity, Equity and Inclusion; and the Upstander/Ally training for faculty from the Office of Research Education.
 She attended an Interactive Workshop Series on Holistic Admissions for Graduate Programs from Educational Testing Service.
 Ceci is the chair of the Cancer Biology DEI committee and a member of the Graduate School DEI taskforce.
 Ceci serves as a liaison for the Molecular and Cellular Oncology (MCO) program at the University of Colorado Cancer Center.
-In this role, she interfaces with the office of Community Outreach and Engagement (COE) and the office of Cancer Research Training and Education Coordination (CRTEC) to execute the Cancer Center’s Plan to Enhance Diversity.
+In this role, she interfaces with the office of Community Outreach and Engagement (COE) and the office of Cancer Research Training and Education Coordination (CRTEC).

 In terms of managerial skills, Ceci completed Minimizing Conflict and Improving Effectiveness workshops from the CU Ombuds Office; Crucial Conversations, Crucial Accountability, Understanding Emotional Intelligence and Extended DISC communication styles training from the Office of Human Resources.